alexkreidler/covid/src/covid-testing/in.md

 have shown not to add significantly to the sensitivity of detection.

-For the SARS-Cov-2 virus specifically, preliminary research from @wang_detection_2020 has shown that the presence of the virus can be detected in many different type of samples.
+For the SARS-Cov-2 virus specifically, preliminary research from @wang_detection_2020 has shown that the presence of the virus can be detected in many different types of samples.

 Since this group analyzed data from patients at varying severity levels and with different viral loads, and since they did not have access to medical data to correlate as such, there are no real conclusions we can draw about